ruchikaverma-iitg/MoNuSAC/README.md

 [Verma, Ruchika, et al. "MoNuSAC2020: A Multi-organ Nuclei Segmentation and Classification Challenge."
 IEEE Transactions on Medical Imaging (2021)](https://ieeexplore.ieee.org/abstract/document/9446924)

-This repository contains my implementations of the algorithms which MoNuSAC participants could use for data preparation to train their models at ISBI 2020

 | **File name** | **Description** |
 | ------------------------ | ------------- |
 | [Cell_counting](https://github.com/ruchikaverma-iitg/MoNuSAC/blob/master/Cell_counting.ipynb) | Script to count cells (by type) in each image and store in an excel file|